ChemicalDevelopment/kscript.org/build.md

 # Build Guide {#build-guide}
 {: .no_toc .fs-9 }

-This is a guide of how to build kscript.
-If you just want to run kscript programs, you probably just want to follow the [installation guide](#install-guide)
+This is the guide of how to build kscript.
+If you just want to run kscript programs, you probably just want to follow the [installation guide](/install)

 The source code is available [here](https://github.com/chemicaldevelopment/kscript).
 You can download specific versions from the ['releases' page](https://github.com/ChemicalDevelopment/kscript/releases).

 ## Unix-like OSes (MacOS, Linux, BSD, etc.)

-### Requirements
+#### Requirements

 Building on MacOS, Linux, or other Unix-like OSes is a similar process, and assumes that you have: